lokeig/aMazing-Solver/docs/interpreter.md

 ## Tokens

+### Whitespace

+Whitespace includes space, tab and new line and can be used to separate tokens.
+Excessive whitespace and any form of indentation is ignored.

+### Comments

+The first `#` character in a line and all characters after it until the next new line or end of input is ignored.

+#### Example

+    var x = 2; # this is a declaration
+    #abc # var var var ?.?

 ### Naming Rules

 A variable name is case sensitive and must start with a letter a-z or A-Z or an underscore and every following character must be a letter a-z or A-Z, an underscore or a digit 0-9.
 A variables cannot share a name with any of the reserved keywords.